facebookresearch/hiplot/_sources/tuto_notebook.rst.txt

 When calling :meth:`hiplot.Experiment.display`, a :class:`hiplot.ExperimentDisplayed` object is returned.
-Behind the hook, a Javascript-Python communication channel is established with the python notebook kernel, that HiPlot's javascript frontend uses to send information about selected datapoints, filtering, ...
+Behind the hood, a Javascript-Python communication channel is established with the python notebook kernel, that HiPlot's javascript frontend uses to send information about selected datapoints, filtering, ...